 Rivets were also commonly used for the repair of non-ceramic materials, such as metal and wood.
 The method was used to reaffix missing ears or handles on these objects.
 The application of rivets on non-ceramic materials was probably entrusted to other craftsmen, such as silversmiths and woodturners, and not to the typical ceramics menders.

-When ceramic collecting became fashionable during the second half of the eighteenth century, several books on repairing, restoring and conserving ceramics came on the market.
+When ceramic collecting became fashionable during the second half of the nineteenth century, several books on repairing, restoring and conserving ceramics came on the market.
 Not only had the restoration materials and methods developed, the aim also shifted to restore decorative and collection worthy objects to their former beauty.
 Rivets were no longer preferable, and fired ceramic materials were often used to replace missing parts.
 This difficult technique could only be executed by the ceramic producers themselves.
 The nineteenth-century ceramics repairers may be seen as the pioneers of modern ceramics restoration.
 Although both techniques co-existed during the nineteenth century, riveting was only used for objects of daily use, and no longer for decorative objects.
 By the 1980s riveting was considered a historical method of ceramics repair.
 However, riveted repairs are actually preserved nowadays if they are historically important and condition allows it.

 I. Garachon, ‘…Platelen cram ic’ van porseleinkrammer tot keramiekreparateur, in Vormen uit vuur 217 (2012/2), p.
 58.